-4 Points 3 Points 2 Points 1 Point Performing The student shows a thorough understanding of performance skills by meeting all four of the following requirements: Introduces self, the title of piece, and the composer.
+4 Points 3 Points 2 Points 1 Point Performing The student demonstrates a thorough understanding of performance skills by meeting all four of the following requirements: Introduces self, title of piece, and composer.
 Demonstrates appropriate performance skills with the voice or instrument of choice.
 Performs the correct notation.
 Performs the notated expressive elements.
-The student shows an adequate understanding of performance skills by meeting three of the four requirements listed at left.
-The student shows a partial understanding of performance skills by meeting two of the four requirements listed at left.
-The student shows a minimal understanding of performance skills by meeting one of the four requirements listed at left.
-Responding The student meets all four of the following requirements, thereby showing a thorough understanding of how to communicate for a specific purpose.
-Identifies three important facts about the composer.
-Identifies the historical period of the musical piece.
-Identifies and describes how one musical element (beat, rhythm, pitch, melody, harmony, texture, timbre/tone color, form, expression-dynamics, style, tempo, phrasing) is representative of the selected historical period and/or style.
-Identifies and describes how a second musical element (beat, rhythm, pitch, melody, harmony, texture, timbre/tone color, form, expression-dynamics, style, tempo, phrasing) is representative of the selected historic period and/or style.
-The student meets three of the four requirements listed at left, showing an adequate understanding of how to communicate for a specific purpose.
-The student meets two of the four requirements listed at left, showing a partial understanding of how to communicate for a specific purpose.
-The student meets one of the four requirements listed at left, showing a minimal understanding of how to communicate for a specific purpose.
+The student demonstrates an adequate understanding of performance skills by meeting three of the four requirements listed at left.
+The student demonstrates a partial understanding of performance skills by meeting two of the four requirements listed at left.
+The student demonstrates a minimal understanding of performance skills by meeting one of the four requirements listed at left.
+Responding By meeting all four of the requirements listed below, the student demonstrates a thorough understanding of how to communicate for a specific purpose: • Identifies three important facts about the composer. • Identifies the historic period of the musical piece. • Identifies and describes how one musical element-beat, rhythm, pitch, melody, harmony, texture, timbre/tone color, form, or expression (dynamics, style, tempo, phrasing)-is representative of the selected historical period and/or style. • Identifies and describes how a second musical element-beat, rhythm, pitch, melody, harmony, texture, timbre/tone color, form, or expression (dynamics, style, tempo, phrasing)-is representative of the selected historical period and/or style.
+By meeting three of the requirements listed at left, the student demonstrates an adequate understanding of how to communicate for a specific purpose.
+By meeting two of the requirements listed at left, the student demonstrates a partial understanding of how to communicate for a specific purpose.
+By meeting one of the requirements listed at left, the student demonstrates a minimal understanding of how to communicate for a specific purpose.